mwmlln/tails-on-trails/README.md

 ### Manual testing

- Each page has been tested to ensure that the links and the contents are properly placed and functioning.
+ In addition to automated testing, each page has been manually tested to ensure that the links and the contents are properly placed and functioning, and all data entry is appropreately handled as expected.

 ### Errors encountered during development